Robert de Brus, 6th Lord of Annandale: Life and Family

-Shortly after the Battle of Stirling Bridge (1297), Annandale was laid waste as retaliation to younger Bruce's actions.
+Shortly after the Battle of Stirling Bridge (1297), Annandale was laid waste as retaliation for the younger Bruce's actions.

-Yet, when Edward returned to England after his victory at the Battle of Falkirk, which John of Fordun accords to Robert turning the Scottish flank:
+When Edward II of returned to England after his victory at the Battle of Falkirk, which John of Fordun accords to Robert turning the Scottish flank:

-This is contested as no Bruce appears on the Falkirk roll, of nobles present in the English army, and ignoring Blind Harry's 15th claim that Wallace burned Ayre Castle in 1297, two 19th-century antiquarians: Alexander Murison and George Chalmers have stated Bruce did not participate in the battle and in the following month decided to burn Ayr Castle, to prevent it being garrisoned by the English.
+This is contested as no Bruce appears on the Falkirk roll, of nobles present in the English army, and, ignoring Blind Harry's 15th claim that Wallace burned Ayre Castle in 1297, two 19th-century antiquarians: Alexander Murison and George Chalmers have stated Bruce did not participate in the battle and in the following month decided to burn Ayr Castle, to prevent it being garrisoned by the English.
 Annandale and Carrick were excepted from the lordships and lands which Edward assigned to his followers, the father having not opposed Edward and the son being treated as a waverer whose allegiance might still be retained.

 Robert at that time was old and ill, and there are reports that he wished his son to seek peace with Edward.
 If not his son's actions could jeopardise his own income, which was primarily derived from his holdings south of the border (estimated £340 versus £150).
 The elder Bruce would have seen that, if the rebellion failed and his son was against Edward, the son would lose everything, titles, lands, and probably his life.

 It was not until 1302 that Robert's son submitted to Edward I. The younger Robert had sided with the Scots since the capture and exile of Balliol.
 There are many reasons which may have prompted his return to Edward, not the least of which was that the Bruce family may have found it loathsome to continue sacrificing his followers, family and inheritance for King John.

 There were rumours that John would return with a French army and regain the Scottish throne.
 Soulis supported his return as did many other nobles, but this would lead to the Bruces losing any chance of gaining the throne themselves.

 Family

-His first wife was Margery of Carrick, 3rd Countess of Carrick (11 Apr 1254 – November 1292), the daughter and heiress of Niall, 2nd Earl of Carrick.
+His first wife was Margery of Carrick, 3rd Countess of Carrick (11 Apr 1254 – November 1292), the daughter and heiress of Niall, 2nd Earl of Carrick, and wife Margaret Stewart.
 Carrick was a Gaelic Earldom in Southern Scotland.
 Its territories contained much of today's Ayrshire and Dumfriesshire.
 The couple married at Turnberry Castle in 1271 and held the principal seats of Turnberry Castle and Lochmaben.